Earth1998/MCSA/README.md

 # MCSA: An interpretable multi-context self-alignment framework for continual drug response prediction and pharmacogenomic analysis

-This is the official code repository of MoCL.
+This is the official code repository of MCSA.

 ## Installation